mapbox/protozero/doc/advanced.md

 `size()` for) is worth it.

-## Using a different buffer than std::string
+## Using a different buffer class than std::string

 Normally you are using the `pbf_writer` or `pbf_builder` classes which use a `std::string` that you supply as their buffer for building the actual protocol